splunk/public-o11y-docs/gdi/get-data-in/application/java/configuration/java-otel-metrics-attributes.rst

     - Counter
     - Number of connection timeouts that have happened since the application started.
   * - ``db.pool.connections.create_time``
-    - Timer
+    - Histogram
-    - Time it took to create a new connection.
+    - Time it took to create a new connection, in milliseconds.
   * - ``db.pool.connections.wait_time``
-    - Timer
+    - Histogram
-    - Time it took to get an open connection from the pool.
+    - Time it took to get an open connection from the pool, in milliseconds.
   * - ``db.pool.connections.use_time``
-    - Timer
+    - Histogram
-    - Time between borrowing a connection and returning it to the pool.
+    - Time between borrowing a connection and returning it to the pool, in milliseconds.

 All connection pool metrics share the following tags: